March 3, 2025

 1. Access YouTube Studio

-Start by heading to your YouTube Studio.
-Log into your brand’s YouTube channel, then click on your logo/profile photo in the top right corner of the screen.
+Start by visiting your YouTube Studio.
+Log into your YouTube channel, then click on your profile photo in the top right corner.

 Select YouTube Studio from the dropdown menu that appears.